-After being demoted to Mariners bullpen, how can Felix Hernandez re-invent himself?
+After being demoted to Mariners bullpen, how can Felix Hernandez reinvent himself?

 Astros starter Justin Verlander is a fascinating case.
 After a couple of struggling, injury-plagued years with the Tigers in 2014-15 with diminishing velocity, he eventually regained his No. 1-starter form.
 A Sports Illustrated story last year from Tom Verducci provides some insight that should resonate with Hernandez.
 Referring to being challenged by then-manager Brad Ausmus, Verducci wrote:

 The two men began to talk, and as they did, Ausmus figured out what truly was missing in his ace’s game: Verlander still was relying only on his instincts and observations to get people out, when an entire world of data was out there to help him.
 The conversation opened Verlander’s eyes and mind.
-He began seeking out pitch data, keeping his own hand-written statistics and notes, and visiting a pitching guru of modern data-based mechanics to learn about spin rates, release points and arm health.
+He began seeking out pitch data, keeping his own handwritten statistics and notes, and visiting a pitching guru of modern data-based mechanics to learn about spin rates, release points and arm health.

 The article detailed how such an analytical focus, plus the use of a super-high-speed camera when he got to Houston, helped Verlander develop a deadly slider that has been instrumental in his sustained success.
 Would Hernandez be open to using these techniques?
 If not now, then when?